How to teach a dog to catch a Frisbee

 I always wanted to do more with Frisbees and dogs, however, my throwing technique…, well my throwing in general just sucks!
 There I said it….My Frisbees usually wind up on the roof or over the fence!
 The looks of frustration on my poor dogs (and sadness), when yet another Frisbee or toy is sitting on the roof.
 I hope this answers your question on how to teach your dog to catch a frisbee.
 Happy training!

-Click here for Frisbees for training & competition
+For the Page Frisbees for training & competition